ttscoff/doing/README.md

     :include_notes: true

-The config file is stored in `~/.doingrc`, and is created on the first run.
+  The config file is stored in `~/.doingrc`, and a skeleton file is created on the first run.
+Just run `doing` on its own to create the file.

 ### Per-folder configuration